 We’ve all heard of atrial fibrillation (AFib) before – there are an abundant amount of commercials on TV discussing the condition and medications that treat AFib, and the news touts various athletes and celebrities with AFib.

-While you’ve heard of AFib, do you know that there are different types of AFib?
-We’ll discuss the various types of AFib; then we’ll discuss paroxysmal AFib in greater detail.
+While you have heard of AFib, do you know that there are different types of AFib?
+We’ll discuss the various types of AFib, then we will discuss paroxysmal AFib in greater detail.

 The Types of AFib